 Biography

 Tamannah Harooni is an Associate Clinical Social Worker in the State of California who provides holistic, trauma-informed psychotherapy to individuals and couples.
 She specializes in supporting clients navigating trauma, multigenerational trauma, addiction, relationship challenges, and the emotional complexities of bicultural identity.
+She is currently pursuing a Doctor of Psychology (PsyD) in Clinical Psychology.
 Her work includes the use of EMDR, a trauma therapy that gently helps the nervous system process experiences that were too overwhelming at the time they occurred.

 As a Muslim immigrant South Asian woman, Tamannah understands how identity, culture, and family expectations shape the way people carry pain.
 She creates a compassionate, nonjudgmental space where clients feel understood and supported as they move toward a more grounded, authentic life, one step at a time.